httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 NOT have multiple outstanding `CERTIFICATE_NEEDED` frames for the same stream at any given time.

-Clients MUST NOT send multiple `CERTIFICATE_NEEDED` frames for the same stream.
+Clients MUST only send multiple `CERTIFICATE_NEEDED` frames for stream zero.
+Multiple `CERTIFICATE_NEEDED` frames on any other stream MUST be considered a stream error of type `PROTOCOL_ERROR`.

 The `CERTIFICATE_NEEDED` frame MUST NOT be sent to a peer which has not advertised support for HTTP-layer certificate authentication.